Nevada drunk driving law and the preliminary breath test

 The PBT is sometimes referred to as a roadside breath test or preliminary alcohol screening (PAS).
 And the results of the PAS can mean the difference between an officer letting you go or placing you under arrest for a Nevada DUI.

-To help you better understand the law on Nevada’s preliminary breath tests, our Las Vegas DUI defense lawyers explain the following, below:
+To help you better understand the law on Nevada’s preliminary breath tests, our Las Vegas DUI lawyers explain the following, below:

 - 1. What is a preliminary alcohol screening (PAS) test?